Our Services: GMP/GxP Consulting

 Our experts are addressing professionally and efficiently your various and demanding GMP requirements.
-We are able to offer individual niche solutions for your challenges as well as comprehensive packages that cover all your GMP requirements.
+We are able to offer GMP services for individual niche solutions for your challenges as well as comprehensive packages that cover all GMP requirements arising in the context of pharmaceutical manufacturing activities.

-We implement the corresponding GMP-related measures quickly, reliable and professional if your processes, plants, premises, equipment or products need to be changed.
+We also implement the corresponding GMP-related measures quickly, reliable, and professional if your processes, plants, premises, equipment, or products need to be changed.
 The scope of our GMP services depends on the project scope: half-consulting days for small projects but also several months for extensive projects.

 To ensure the proper quality of pharmaceutical and biotechnological products, numerous sets of rules of Good Practices (GxP), have been published.
 They cover a wide range of areas to ensure the safety of medicinal products, such as: